OSHA Training Requirements and 1099 Nurses

 Independent Contractors

 Federal and state agencies, and courts in the course of litigation, can determine that an “independent contractor” hired by a facility is actually a misclassified employee based on the work arrangement.
 This can happen when a business classifies a worker as a contractor on paper, but then exerts control and direction over them as they work, treating them, in effect, like an employee.
-Is a misclassified employee trained properly as to workplace safety?
+Is a misclassified employee trained properly on workplace safety protocols?
 You might not know, since they were hired as a contractor.

 So, for OSHA’s purposes, facilities could still owe workplace safety obligations to “self-employed” workers, especially where they supervise that worker on a day-to-day basis.
 When inspecting a safety violation or incident involving an IC, an OSHA inspector will investigate whether an employer relationship exists, looking to several factors, such as the: